ROBelgium/MSNoise/doc/installation.rst

 6. Check which required packages you are still missing by executing the ``msnoise bugreport`` command.
 (See :ref:`testing`)

-7. To be sure all is running OK, one could start the ``msnoise test`` command in an empty directory.
+7. To be sure all is running OK, one could start the ``msnoise test`` command.
    This will start the standard MSNoise test suite, which should end with a "Ran xx tests in yy seconds : OK".

 8. Proceed to the :ref:`Workflow` description to start MSNoise!